 The quality of the main content is one of the most important factors in determining Page Quality.
 No matter what category your site may fall under, high-quality content takes a significant amount of time, expertise, talent and effort.
 The amount of content required to earn a high quality rating depends on both the topic and the purpose of the page.
 The broader your topic the more content you need, the narrower your topic the less you will need.
 (This is why long tail keyword optimization is a good idea.)

 “High quality pages and websites need enough expertise to be authoritative and trustworthy on their topic.” (pg.
 21 of The Search Quality Evaluators Guidelines).
 We covered this above, but it makes sense to repeat it.
 You need to know what you’re talking about.

-Reputation is heavily considered when giving out the high rating.
+Reputation is heavily considered when giving out a high rating.
 If you have a bad reputation, you are automatically disqualified.

 Supplementary Content is Good, but Not a Must